Disney Princess: Redesigns, merchandise and other events

 In January 2022, Mattel regained the license to produce lines of toys and dolls for the brand.

+Criteria

+To be included in the Disney Princess line, a character must be a protagonist or main supporting character in an animated theatrical film produced by a studio owned by The Walt Disney Company that is the first film in its franchise (thus excluding characters introduced in sequels, direct-to-video films and television series), must be human in her standard form and in general should be a princess by way of either marriage to a prince or through herself descending from a monarch or tribal chief.
+Exceptionally heroic characters who do not have a royal title can also be included.

+Marketability is a key factor in whether a character is chosen for inclusion in the Disney Princess line.
+Characters from unsuccessful Disney franchises are never seriously considered.
+In the case of Elsa and Anna, they are eligible by Disney standards but have only sporadically been included (particularly in the aforementioned expanded "Ultimate Princess" line) because the standalone success of the Frozen franchise has made bundling them into the Disney Princess line unnecessary.

-Official canon of Disney Princesses
+List of Disney Princesses

-The official canon of Disney Princesses consists of the female protagonists, most of whom have royal ties within their fictional universes, from twelve selected Disney films.
-They were given an official number in the franchise line-up based on the chronological order in which their films were released, starting with Snow White as the first and original Disney Princess, with Cinderella being the second, followed by Aurora and so on.
+The official lineup of Disney Princesses consists of the female protagonists from thirteen selected Disney films, most of whom have royal ties within their fictional universes.
+They were given an official number in the franchise line-up based on the chronological order in which their films were released, starting with Snow White as the first and original Disney Princess and Cinderella as the second, followed by Aurora, and so on.